 Reaffirm their value within the community

-Embrace your top talents because in case you don’t, somebody else will.
-Don’t let your top skills feel disown.
-They cater to you with potentiality, making them an asset for the company’s successful growth.
-The relentless hard-workers firmly deserve your recognition.
+Embrace your top talents because if you don’t, somebody else will.
+Don’t let your top employees feel disowned.
+They have the potential which makes them an asset for the company’s successful growth.
+These relentless hard workers firmly deserve your recognition.

-High potential employees know what they need from an advancement program and they keep their wants in alignment with the company targets.
-This means that with a targeted and personalized development approach, upskilling your HiPo’s competencies and knowledge will automatically upgrade your organizational performance.
+High potential employees know what they need from an advancement program and they keep this aligned with the company targets.
+Hence, a targeted and personalised development approach will contribute to upskilling your HiPo’s competencies and knowledge, and ultimately upgrade your organizational performance.

 Impart advancement possibility

-HiPos are highly motivated and already have a goal for their career.
-However, they may need help to climb up the career ladder.
-This is when the employer enters and shows them the key and route to their goal.
-In most cases, the “key” should be the employer!
-When High Potential employees are given the right “chair” their perseverance will do the rest for a company’s growth.
+HiPo employees are highly motivated and have set their own career goals.
+However, they may need help to climb the career ladder.
+This is the role that their manager plays – to show them the key and route to their goal.
+In most cases, the “key” is the employer!
+When HiPo employees are given the right opportunities, their perseverance will do the rest for a company’s growth.

-An experienced coach can be a colossal resource to a high-potential employee.
-Not only can they go to a coach for counsel and direction, but their coach can also provide them with an illustration of how they can develop.
+An experienced coach or mentor can be a colossal resource to a high potential employee.
+Coaches and mentors can provide counsel and direction, as well as illustrating where development is needed.
 Showing value to your top talents requires the employer to nurture them.

 Want to learn more about how High Performance does NOT mean High Potential?
 Read here now.